google/patchfield/README.md

 function prototype that the signal processing callback must conform to, and a function that registers the signal processing callback with the Patchbay service.

+Apps that use audio modules also need to bind to a ``PatchbayService`` instance because some of the audio module setup requires the ``IPatchbayService`` interface.

 The ``PatchbayLowpassSample`` project contains a typical audio module implementation as well as a simple app that shows how to use an audio module.